RTann95/HotelManagement/README.md

 I got bored, so I am using technology.
 The idea is to do something simple with cool tech.

-This project is to be a monorepo application, and this repo will contain all parts (frontend, backend, etc), which will be deployed locally via docker-compose and deployed to "production" (docker-for-mac Kuberneters node) via Kubernetes.
+This project is to be a mono-repo application, and this repo will contain all parts (frontend, backend, etc), which will be deployed locally via docker-compose and deployed to "production" (docker-for-mac Kuberneters node) via Kubernetes.